 On the client side, we create a socket and connect to the server using the supplied host and port values.

 - Client code has a while loop for exchanging messages.
-The loop keeps printing all the data obtained from the server.
+It keeps printing all the data obtained from the server.

 - After this, there is a call to the input function asking for the client response.
-The response is then forwarded to the server.
+The response is then get passed to the server.